Leader-Followers Pattern in Java: Enhancing Efficiency with Dynamic Worker Allocation

-To manage a set of worker threads efficiently, where multiple threads take turns sharing a set of event sources in order to utilize fewer resources than one-thread-per-source.
+To efficiently manage a set of worker threads, the Leader-Followers pattern enables multiple threads to take turns sharing a set of event sources, optimizing resource utilization and improving performance compared to a one-thread-per-source approach.

 Real-world Example